thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   >

-  > M﻿ariner's Cove marina does not permit the drinking of alcohol or any loud or disorderly behaviour.
+  > M﻿ariner's Cove marina does not permit the drinking of alcohol, or any loud or disorderly behaviour.
 We also cannot welcome any already intoxicated guests on board the boat so please hold off on cracking open those drinks until you get on the boat.
+In the event that any guests become overly intoxicated on the charter it may be necessary to drop at a different wharf at the end of the charter.

   ###### GETTING TO THE MARINA